dotnet/eShopSupport/README.md

 # Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## eShop on Azure

-For a version of this app configured for deployment on Azure, please view [the eShop on Azure](https://github.com/Azure-Samples/eShopOnAzure) repo.